Monday, May 27, 2024

 was among the Last Poets

-who faced arrest
+who faced annihilation

-in every nation
+in every nation—

-including rumination?
+even rumination?

-When the past Harvest moon
+When the Harvest moon

 was covered by clouds,